How to Celebrate AAPI Heritage Month on Social Media This May (and Beyond)

 The RepresentASIAN Project — @RepresentASIANProject

-A Canadian platform dedicated to celebrating, advocating and elevating Asian representation and voices in media and beyond.
-The account always has its finger on the pulse — from sharing wins in the entertainment industry to offering mental health resources to highlighting grassroot groups in need of support.
+A platform dedicated to celebrating, advocating, and elevating Asian representation and voices in media and beyond.
+Whether it's sharing wins in the entertainment industry to offering mental health resources.

 Melemaikalani Makalapua — @melemaikalanimakalapuaa